ElvisQin/EntitySystem/README.md

 How to run?
 -------------
-You need download the Cocos2d-x 3.0 beta2 sourcecode from the offcial repository,please fllow this link: https://github.com/cocos2d/cocos2d-x
+You need download the Cocos2d-x 3.0 beta2 sourcecode from the offcial repository, please follow this link: https://github.com/cocos2d/cocos2d-x

 then put the 'cocos2d' directory from the Cocos2d-x sourcecode into the position same as 'Classes' directory.